lllama/sanickit/docs/source/routes.md

 *   `src/routes/about` creates an `/about`route
 *   `src/routes/blog/[slug]` creates a route with a _parameter_, `slug`, that can be used to load data dynamically when a user requests a page like `/blog/hello-world`

-> You can change `src/routes` to a different directory by editing the [project config](https://kit.svelte.dev/configuration).

-Each route directory contains one or more _route files_, which can be identified by their `+`prefix.
+Each route directory contains one or more _route files_, which can be identified by their `+` prefix.

 ## +page.sanic